The nation's favourite charity bike ride

 Jodrell Bank Loop

 This new route is a different type of challenge.
 If you prefer to keep the average speed up rather than the gradient, this could be the one for you.
-The route splits after the first climb (you can't miss all the hills!), to weave its way through the some of the lovely Cheshire countryside.
+The route splits after the first climb (you can't miss all the hills!), to weave its way through some of the lovely Cheshire countryside.
 You'll head out to pass by the famous Lovell telescope at Jodrell Bank, then loop round the undulating lanes before having to climb back up to the finish in Burslem.
+This is a self-supported route, it is not signposted but riders will be issued with GPS files and details of good café stops on the route.

 Show your support and show off that you've been part of the Cat & Fiddle Challenge with our stylish new event jersey.